virtual-disk-array/vda_doc/source/MinimalDeployment.rst

-Before let a host (initiator) connect to it, we need to know some basic information, such as the disk array NQN, and detail parameters about the NVMeoF protocal.
+Before let a host (initiator) connect to it, we need to know some basic information, such as the disk array NQN, and detail parameters about the NVMeOF protocol.
 We could use below command to get these
 information:

 .. code-block:: none